stla/PlaneGeometry/cran-comments.md

-## Summary

-Including new features.
-The CRAN checks of the previous version were clean.
+This is a resubmission.
+The previous submission was too big.

 ## Test environments